kudashevs/programming-papers/README.md

 - Writing Correct Software (1990) by B. Meyer
 - An Introduction to Software Architecture (1993) by D. Garlan, M. Shaw
 - A Note on Distributed Computing (1994) by J. Waldo, G. Wyant, A. Wollrath
-- Design Patterns: Abstraction and Reuse of Object-Oriented Design (1993) by E.Gamma, R. Helm, R. Johnson, J. Vlissides
+- Design Patterns: Abstraction and Reuse of Object-Oriented Design (1993) by E. Gamma, R. Helm, R. Johnson, J. Vlissides
 - Design Principles (1996) by R.C.
 Martin
 - Big Ball of Mud (1997) by B. Foote, J. Yoder
 - Behavioral Subtyping Using Invariants and Constraints (1999) by B. Liskov, J. Wing